ethanwhite/CV/CV.md

 ### Journal Articles

+Dornelas, M., L.H.
+Antao, F. Moyes, A.E.
+Bates, A.E.
+Magurran...
+E.P.
+White et
+al. In press.
+BioTIME: a database of biodiversity time series for the anthropocene.
+Global Ecology and Biogeography.

 Riemer, K., R.P.
 Guralnick, and E.P.White.
 In press.
 No general relationship between mass and temperature in endothermic species. eLife. [**OA**,